 So why StagWeb?

 For a stag do, Glasgow is a pretty wallet friendly option anyway, but when it comes to deciding on where the lads' money should go, you don't want to take any chances.
 With StagWeb, you know you're getting the best activities and accommodation around, and at the best prices.
-Our Grand Glasgow package gets you a half day's paintballing, bar recommendations, dinner reservations, entry to a lap dancing club, and guest list nightclub entry afterwards and a 3* hotel from just £79!
-We'll even throw in 100 free paintballs too, just to get the carnage started.
-Just have a browse and see what's available, then send us a quick brief of what you like and want.
-We'll take it from there!
+Check out our epic, stag-ready packages or send us your hand-picked selection in a quick brief of what you like and we'll get straight back to you with the best weekends at wallet-friendly prices.

 Looking for information and stats about Glasgow?
 See more info here.